 How I picked

 There are billions of types and styles of backpacks out there and it’s impossible to cover all in one article.
 According to me, a travel backpack isn’t just a backpack with which you can spend a few days out in the wilderness.
-A travel backpack should be weather-proof as much as possible, be lightweight and have as few heavy-duty materials as possible, lockable zippers that would make it difficult for any potential thieves, and multiple compartments that will allow you to organize your stuff and access your things on the fly.
+The best travel backpacks should be weather-proof as much as possible, be lightweight and have as few heavy-duty materials as possible, lockable zippers that would make it difficult for any potential thieves, and multiple compartments that will allow you to organize your stuff and access your things on the fly.
 Before we start, you can also check out these tips about buying and selling online.

 The Budget Backpack: Venture Pal Lightweight Backpack